-OBJECTIVES 2023 2024 2 1a.
-Expand customer feedback and sentiment data collection using emerging technologies Develop an overall customer survey strategy to optimize response and ensure quality insights for completed and failed transactions Expand transactional surveying to additional channels Measure customer satisfaction after customer-facing technology implementations against pre-implementation targets and identify opportunities for improvement Create a process for interaction sentiment analysis Measure first contact resolution across channels Track and log customer journey across Expand add digital custo in-channel, i Enhance cu tracking and across and Assess surv sentiment a survey gaps that may be 1b.
-Utilize customer experience and operational data to formulate operational improvements Analyze ease, satisfaction, and cost of transactions and prioritize refinements Enrich customer survey results with additional data to deepen customer insights Outage and payment Moves and billing Formulate flow improvements based on journey tracking TOD Opt " Collection " 2 addition across of

-Optimize customer channel experience and improve self-service utilization
+OBJECTIVES 2023 2024 1a.
+Expand customer feedback and sentiment data collection using emerging technologies Develop an overall customer survey strategy to optimize response and ensure quality insights for completed and failed transactions Expand transactional surveying to additional channels Measure customer satisfaction after customer-facing technology implementations against pre-implementation targets and identify opportunities for improvement Create a process for interaction sentiment analysis Measure first contact resolution across channels Track and log customer journey across -&gt; and within channels for Time-of-Day opt out Expand a digital cus in-channe tracking a across an Assess su sentiment survey ga that may 1b.
+Utilize customer experience and operational data to formulate operational improvements Analyze ease, satisfaction, and cost of transactions and " Moves and billing " Colle Formulate flow improvements based on journey tracking TOD opt out " 2 ada acros 2 Optimize customer channel experience a and improve self-service utilization

-2a.
-Ensure core customer interactions are intuitive and efficient Implement identified improvements from outage assessment Create consistent standards and guidelines for deferred payment options Migrate credit card operations to a new vendor to enhance customer experience and reduce credit card fees for commercial customers Assess collections processes and develop guidelines for reps Enhance data reporting and tracking for estimates and cancel rebill processes Conduct a feasibility study for real-time payment posting and implement (if feasible with legacy systems) Conduct full assessment of billing processes Allow customers to select their preferred payment due date Establish a new OSA metric to measure timely billing based on an actual read and define targets Default new MyAccount profiles to e-bill Establish a concierge service for transactions requiring a higher level of care Impleme improver process Break do barriers security
+2 a.
+Ensure core custome r interactions are intuitive and efficient

+- Implement identified improvements from outage assessment - Create consistent standards and guidelines for deferred payment options - Migrate credit card operations to a new vendor to enhance customer experience and reduce credit card fees for commercial customers - Enhance data reporting and tracking for estimates and cancel rebill processes - Improve customer ability to execute a deferred payment agreement on self-service

+- Conduct a feasibility study for real-time payment posting and implement (if feasible with legacy systems) - Conduct full assessment of billing processes - Allow customers to select their preferred payment due date - Establish a new OSA metric to measure timely billing based on an actual read and define targets - Default new MyAccount profiles to e-bill - Establish a concierge service for transactions requiring a higher level of care security

-2025 2026 2027 dditional non CCaaS stomer survey to include I, real-time surveying customer journey and logging capability d within channels arvey feedback versus t analysis to reassess ps and opportunities be filled by sentiment ction & new business litional processes s all channels " 2 additional processes across all channels
+2025 2026 2027 dditional non CCaaS stomer survey to include el, real-time surveying customer journey and logging capability d within channels urvey feedback versus t analysis to reassess ups and opportunities be filled by sentiment ction & new business ► - litional processes s all channels " 2 additional processes across all channels

+- Implement identified

+improvements from billing

+process assessment

-- ment identified vements from billing ss assessment - down authentication - rs without compromising - Implement realtime payment posting (if a new CIS is required for implementation) - Implement identified improvements from Collection and new business process assessment - Improve CSR visibility of customer interactions and contact history Establish a - full-featured customer preference center for interactions
+- Break down authentication

+- barriers without compromising - Implement realtime payment posting (if a new CIS is required for implementation) - Implement identified improvements from Collection and new business process assessment - Improve CSR visibility of customer interactions and contact history - Establish a full-featured customer preference center for interactions